Jinkai-Wang-Lab-epitranscriptomics/m6Aiso/README.md

                             --predict_result_filename molecular_m6A_prob.txt
 ```

-## Semi supervised model training
+## Semi-supervised model training

-If you want training new model based on semi supervised framework, we can run `m6aiso semi_supervised_model_train` based on the data prepared by youself:
+If you want to train a new model based on semi-supervised framework, you can run `m6Aiso semi_supervised_model_train` based on the data prepared by youself:
 ```
     python -m m6Aiso semi_supervised_model_train
                             --model_name AttentionNet,Res1dNet,Res2dNet